spacemanspiff2007/HABApp/readme.md

 - Updated dependencies:
   - Improved performance
   - Support for docker secrets and environment variables in the config file
+- Support sending scheduler datetimes to an item

 #### 1.1.2 (2023-06-19)
 - Re-added `ItemStateEventFilter`